-Notes
+Notes:

-1. Assess risk for condomless sex, condom breakage or slippage.
-2. If there is no current evidence of discharge, if feasible, encourage patient to return the following day after holding the urine for 4 hours and reassess for discharge.
+1. Assess risk for: condom-less sex, condom breakage or slippage 2.
+If there is no current evidence of discharge, if feasible, encourage the patient to return the following day after holding urine for 4 hours and reassess for discharge 3.
+If microscopy is available, do Gram stain on urethral smear.
+If Gram-negative intracellular diplococcal or pus cells (PMNL) <5 PMNL/HPF are seen, treat for gonococcal and chlamydial infections.
+If no Gram-negative intracellular diplococcal but only pus cells, treat for urethral discharge syndrome.